What does PDC do?

 - Access to the PDC resource center materials and lending library, located in our Harrisburg office.
 (Note: members may e-mail or call PDC to check-out materials and have them delivered by mail.)

-- Access to the members only area of the PDC website, which contains our member listserv, quarterly reporting system, document repository, and more.
+- Access to the members only area of the PDC website, which contains our member forums, quarterly reporting system, document repository, and more.

 - An advocate in Harrisburg to act on behalf of your community's downtown revitalization efforts.